 From the results of the HBT experiment, we know that the idler detection witnessed a single photon to a very good approximation.
-We therefore have to conclude that the heralded signal field is a single photon state with an exponentially rising temporal envelope as required for optimal absorption with single atoms or molecules.
+We therefore have to conclude that the heralded signal field is a single photon state with an exponentially rising temporal envelope as required for optimal absorption by a two-level system [5, 6].

-In this case, however, the simple causal interpretation of the physical process in the Weisskopf-Wigner picture does not work: The trigger time is fixed by the herald that leaves the atoms in the ground state, but the signal field starts to rise to a maximum before that.
+In this case, however, the simple causal interpretation of the physical process in the Weisskopf-Wigner picture does not work: the trigger time is fixed by the herald that leaves the atoms in the ground state, but the signal field starts to rise to a maximum before that.
 So the heralding process does not set an initial condition of a physical system that then evolves forward in time, but marks the end of a (signal) field evolution that is compatible with the exponential rise that started before the heralding event.
 Formally this is not a problem, because the heralding event just sets a different boundary condition.

-This experiment again highlights a problem with the definition of "real" physical quantities (in the spirit of an EPR definition [27]).
+This experiment again highlights a problem with the definition of "real" physical quantities (in the spirit of an EPR definition [26]).
 The physical quantity here is the electrical field in the signal mode at any point in time.
 Nothing seems to set the initial condition leading to such an increase, with a dynamics governed by some laws of physics.
 Yet, when an idler event is registered in a photodetector, the recorded field is perfectly compatible with a single photon with an exponentially rising envelope.
-In this example, an interpretation that is more symmetric between preparation and detection procedures [28], like the two-state vector formalism [29], may be adequate.
+In this example, an interpretation that is more symmetric between preparation and detection procedures [27], like the two-state vector formalism [28], may be adequate.

 In summary, we have demonstrated a source of heralded single photons based on an ensemble of cold rubidium atoms.
 We observe antibunching with $g^{(2)}(0) < 0.03$, conditioned on the photon in the signal (idler) mode.
 Depending on which of the modes is chosen as a herald, we find either an exponentially decaying or rising temporal envelope of the heralded photon.

-If heralded single photons are practically not distinguishable from "true" single photons, the latter should - at least in principle - efficiently be absorbed by a single atom in free-space in a time-reversed Weisskopf-Wigner situation.
-Such an experiment would therefore not only demonstrate strong atom-photon interactions, but also provide a better understanding to what extent heralded photons are equivalent to single photons emerging from a setup with a well-defined initial condition.
+If heralded single photons are practically not distinguishable from "true" single photons, the latter should at least in principle be efficiently absorbed by a two-level system in free-space in a time-reversed Weisskopf-Wigner situation.
+Such an experiment also would provide a better understanding to what extent heralded photons are equivalent to single photons emerging from a setup with a well-defined initial condition.